googleapis/synthtool/synthtool/README.md

 * **Using SSH:** Before running Synthtool, set the environment variable `AUTOSYNTH_USE_SSH` to `true`.

-The repo will be cloned using SSH.
+The repo is cloned using SSH.
 * **Using HTTPS:** Generate a [GitHub Personal Access Token](https://github.com/settings/tokens) with scope `repo`.
 Run `synthtool`.